MetaSys-LISBP/IsoQ/README.md

 The following information are saved in the data directory:

-- 'results.pdf': contains the calibration results (calibration curves, R², relative residuals, etc)
+- `results.pdf`: contains the calibration results (calibration curves, R², relative residuals, etc)
-- 'results_CID.csv': contains the isotopic data (carbon isotopologue distributions, mean enrichment, residuum, etc) as detailed in IsoCor documentation
+- `results_CID.csv`: contains the isotopic data (carbon isotopologue distributions, mean enrichment, residuum, etc) as detailed in IsoCor documentation
-- 'results_conc.csv': contains metabolite concentrations
+- `results_conc.csv`: contains metabolite concentrations
-- 'results.log': contains detailed information about the processing (correction parameters, warnings and errors that may occur during processing, etc)
+- `results.log`: contains detailed information about the processing (correction parameters, warnings and errors that may occur during processing, etc)

 ## Bug and feature requests
 If you have an idea on how we could improve IsoQ please submit a new *issue*